 There are many spray paints, though, that have been designed to be used with styrofoam.
 Typically, these paints make for a quick and easy application.
 They also tend to dry very quickly, reducing the amount of time the substance is actively degrading the styrofoam.

 Being water-based and pigment-heavy, tempera paint is a type of craft paint that adheres very well to porous, foamy objects.
-Readily available at most art and crafts stores, this paint is very easy to get and very affordable.
+Readily available at most art and crafts stores, this paint is straightforward to get and affordable.

 When working with tempera paint, take into account that this material is very susceptible to water.
-This characteristic makes this the wrong kind of paint for painting styrofoam projects that will come in contact with that element and/or other liquids.
+This characteristic makes this the wrong kind of paint for painting styrofoam projects that will contact that element and/or other liquids.

 Tempera paint comes in a variety of finishes, making it very versatile.
-It is important to note, however, that tempera paint sets tend to come in a very limited amount of colors.
+However, it is important to note that tempera paint sets tend to come in a minimal amount of colors.
 Even worse, this type of paint for styrofoam does not blend well.

 Styrofoam is a great material for putting together arts and crafts projects such as dioramas.
 On its own, however, styrofoam can look very rough and unpolished.
 Luckily, there is a quick way to make your styrofoam diorama base look amazing: Paint it.
 Without a doubt, using good paint for styrofoam can take your project to the next level.
 Hopefully, this buyer’s guide will help you make the right decision for your particular needs.